cheeseman-lab/brieflow/README.md

 ### Example Analysis

 The [example analysis](example_analysis) details an example Brieflow run with a small testing set of OPS data.
+We do not include the data necessary for this example analysis in this repo as it is too large.
+The `data/` folder used for this example analysis can be downloaded from [Google Drive](https://drive.google.com/file/d/18r_RzNzeYWAAg93GNe5j-gwL8dGtH3Jf/view?usp=sharing) and should be placed at `example_analysis/data`.

 ## Contribution Notes